ShreyasKulkarni899/fishary-management-application/README.md

 # Fishary-Management-Application
-> Projectt for the stock and financial of fishary shop.
+> Project for the stock and financial of fishary shop.
 > Live demo [_here_](https://drive.google.com/drive/folders/1xnWa0HjSWonpouMKaG-jdWYYoGk-ii2I?usp=sharing). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents